snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 </TabItem>
 <TabItem value="sf" label="Snowflake">

-The unstructured event is not part of the standard `atomic.events` columns, it is instead a `OBJECT` type column with the name of the schema and the major version number.
+The self-describing event is not part of the standard `atomic.events` columns, it is instead a `OBJECT` type column with the name of the schema and the major version number.
 The fields in this object will be set by the JSON schema defined for the event in advance, but are not a fixed structure like in other warehouses.
 Users can query fields in the self-describing event by extracting them using

 ```sql
 select